ruarai/CompilePal/Guides/Plugins.md

 | Description | Description shown in the process adder dialog.
 | Warning | Warning shown in the process adder dialog.
 | Path    | Path to a program, relative to the Compile Pal folder.
 Can be templated, see [Variable Substitution](#Variable-Substitution).
-| BasisString | The base arguments passed to the program.
+| Arguments | The first arguments passed to the program.
 Can be templated, see [Variable Substitution](#Variable-Substitution).
-| PrependBasisString | Controls whether `BasisString` comes before additional arguments or after.
-Defaults to `false`.
+| BasisString | The last arguments passed to the program.
+Can be templated, see [Variable Substitution](#Variable-Substitution).
+Order of arguments is `Arguments` → `Arguments selected by user` → `BasisString`.
 | Order   | Determines when your step should run.
 For example, an Order of 1.5 would run between VBSP and VVIS.
 For the complete ordering, look at the existing compile steps in the `Parameters` folder.
 | DoRun		| This should always be true.
 This indicates that the step is an external program and not a built-in compile step.
 | ReadOutput | Controls whether program output is shown in the compile log.